luigilangella/Milestone-Project-one/README.md

 All content in this portfolio site were written by me with some help from various snippets and template code found online.

 ### Media
-All photos were taken from the google search engine, audio from the spotify api, video from youtube.
+All photos were taken from the google search engine, audio from the soundcloud api, video from youtube.

 ### Acknowledgements